You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Aspirin Be Used as a Substitute for Advil?

-Aspirin and Advil are two popular over-the-counter (OTC) pain relievers that are often used to alleviate headaches, muscle aches, and joint pain.
-While both medications belong to the same class of drugs, they have some key differences that may make one more suitable for your needs than the other.
+Aspirin and Advil are two popular over-the-counter (OTC) pain relievers used to alleviate headaches, muscle aches, and joint pain.
+While both medications belong to the same class of drugs, they have distinct differences in terms of their active ingredients, mechanisms of action, and side effects.
 In this article, we'll explore whether aspirin can be used as a substitute for Advil, and what you need to know before making a switch.

 What is Aspirin?

-Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) that has been used for over a century to treat pain, reduce inflammation, and prevent blood clots.
-It works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
+Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) that has been widely used for over a century.
+It works by inhibiting the production of prostaglandins, which are hormone-like substances that cause pain, inflammation, and fever.
+Aspirin is available in various forms, including tablets, capsules, and suppositories.

 What is Advil?